| MARILYN MONROESHE WAS ON DRUGS AND ABOUT TO SPILL

 very important the night of Marilyn's death: "Gosh darn

 it!
 He gave her a prescription I didn't know about!"
+Bell goes on to suggest that the suspicious circumstances

 surrounding Monroe's death are very possibly the result of